SmartlyDressedGames/Unturned-Docs/sdg/source-code.rst

 **Q: Why make the game's source code available?**

 **A:** Unturned's greatest strength is our passionate community.
-Releasing the source files allows you and other players to further build upon the game as you see fit.
-Building a lasting legacy for the game regardless of the changes we make or how many years pass from now.
+Releasing the source files allows you and other players to further expand upon the game as you see fit, building a lasting legacy for the game regardless of the changes we make or how many years pass from now.

 **Q: How will this affect cheat development?
 (Will cheating be easier?)**